Main Street Historic District (Roslyn, New York)

+Overview

 It is mostly residential, with some commercial development at its northern end.
 The 50 buildings within it are mostly houses, many built during the 19th century before the Civil War, in the Federal and Greek Revival styles.
 Main Street has changed very little despite the heavy growth of surrounding areas of Nassau County.
 The district was created in the early 1970s and added to the National Register of Historic Places in 1974.
+It is also listed on the New York State Register of Historic Places.

 Geography

 The Main Street area is bounded on the east by the waters of Roslyn Pond and on the west by steep upward slopes.
 There are no through cross streets, save Old Northern Boulevard, intersecting Main between North Hempstead and East Broadway.
 This geographic separation has been credited with helping the district retain its historic character.

-In the early 20th century, a small park was created out of some of the Roslyn Pond land as part of a malaria control project.
+In the early 20th century, Gerry Park was created out of some of the Roslyn Pond land as part of a malaria control project.
 It contains a replica of Roslyn's original paper mill, and is included within the district.